BettercareHealth/bettercare/childhood-hiv/test-5.md

 	-	3 drugs are used instead of 4.
 	+	Nevirapine is used as prophylaxis during delivery.
 	-	Steroids are given at the same time as antiretroviral treatment.
-16. Which antiretroviral drugs may interact with INH to cause peripheral neuropathy?
+16. Which antiretroviral drug may interact with INH to cause peripheral neuropathy?
 	-	Efavirenz and nevirapine
-	+	d4T and ddI
+	+	d4T
 	-	AZT
 	-	Lopinavir/ritonavir
 17. What should be done if the first-line treatment fails in spite of excellent compliance?